Jerome Hannan

 Jerome Daniel Hannan (November 29, 1896 – December 15, 1965) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Scranton from 1954 until his death in 1965.
+He served as bishop of the Diocese of Scranton in Pennsylvania from 1954 until his death in 1965.

 Biography

 Early life

 Jerome Hannan was born on November 29, 1896, in Pittsburgh, Pennsylvania, to James and Rose (née Tiernan) Hannan.
-He studied at Duquesne University in Pittsburgh, from where he obtained a Bachelor of Arts degree in 1916, and then at St. Vincent's Seminary in Latrobe, earning a Doctor of Divinity in 1920.
+He studied at Duquesne University in Pittsburgh, where he obtained a Bachelor of Arts degree in 1916.
+Deciding to become a priest, Hannan entered St. Vincent's Seminary in Latrobe, Pennsylvania, earning a Doctor of Divinity degree in 1920.

 Priesthood

 Hannan was ordained to the priesthood by Archbishop Regis Canevin for the Diocese of Pittsburgh on May 22, 1921.
-He then served as administrator of Holy Trinity Church in McKeesport, Pennsylvania, and curate at Holy Rosary Parish in Pittsburgh until 1923, when he became chaplain at Mount Mercy Academy.
-He was also private secretary to Bishop Hugh Charles Boyle from 1923 to 1931.
+After his ordination, the diocese assigned Hannan as administrator of Holy Trinity Parish in McKeesport, Pennsylvania, and curate at Holy Rosary Parish in Pittsburgh.
+In 1923, he became chaplain at Mount Mercy Academy in Pittsburgh.
+Hanna also served private secretary to Bishop Hugh Charles Boyle from 1923 to 1931.